-Mastery Learning will ensure that all pupils master the learning standards stipulated in the Standard Based Curriculum.
-Mastery Learning requires quality teaching and learning in the classroom and teachers need to ensure that pupils master a learning standard before proceeding to the next learning standard.
+Mastery Learning is an approach which ensures that all pupils master the learning standards stipulated in the standard document.
+It is important that teachers ensure that pupils master a learning standard before proceeding with the next learning standard.
+This approach takes into account the time taken to master a particular learning standard and requires quality teaching and learning process in the classroom.